andrewt3000/web_development/start.md

 ``` zsh
 npm uninstall jade
 ```
+remove the views and public folders because we are building a rest api, not serving web pages.
-remove the views folder and these lines from app.js.
+remove these lines from app.js.
 ```javascript
 // view engine setup
 app.set('views', path.join(__dirname, 'views'));